Frequently asked questions

 Audio is not yet supported on servers running MacOS.

-Audio is not available during instant support.
+Audio is not available during On-Demand Assist.

 How does the audio feature work?